Jon Cooper's Twitter LEAK: The Video That Broke The Internet!

 I've tried to teach myself, but i just can't seem to do it You can talk to me Will someone please help me figure this problem out?

-- Was Ghislaine Maxwell At Chelsea Wedding
+- W Ghislaine Maxwell

 John doe is very generic, rolls off the tongue, and in colloquy is not easily mistaken for a known person, like john smith might be (there was at least one very famous john smith, and though that name is commonly equated with anonymity the usage is less formal)